smackysnacks/pam_ldapdb/README.md

 ## Optional Parameters

 * `minimum_uid <uid>` ...
 If specified, a user must have a POSIX user ID of at least uid in order for logon authorization to succeed.
+* `maximum_uid <uid>` ...
+If specified, a user must have a POSIX user ID of at most uid in order for logon authorization to succeed.

 ### Using pam_ldapdb with pam_ccreds
 To enable offline LDAP authentication with pam_ldapdb the [pam_ccreds (cached